Spectral order for contact manifolds with convex boundary: Calculation of upper bounds on some spectral orders

 \begin{prop} If~$N$ is the standard neighborhood of an overtiwsted disk in the contact manifold $(M,\xi)$ as above, then

 \end{prop}

-\begin{proof} Honda et al.~\cite[Example~1]{key-1} computed that $c(N,\xi|_{N}) = 0$; we extend their proof.
+\begin{proof} Honda, Kazez, and Mati\'c~\cite[Example~1]{key-1} computed that $c(N,\xi|_{N}) = 0$; we extend their proof.
 Consider the partial open book decomposition of $(N,\xi)$ shown in Figure~\ref{fig:ot}.
 The contact element $\EH(N,\xi|_{N})$ is represented by the point~$x$, which is zero in homology because $\partial y = x$.
 The only J-holomophic curve from $y$ to $x$ is the bigon, which satisfies $J_{+}=0$.
-Hence $AT(N,\xi|_{N})\le0$. \end{proof}
+Hence $\AT(N,\xi|_{N})\le0$. \end{proof}

-\begin{thm} If the contact manifold $(M,\xi)$ with convex boundary is overtwisted, then $AT(M,\xi)=0$. \end{thm}
+\begin{thm} If the contact manifold $(M,\xi)$ with convex boundary is overtwisted, then $\AT(M,\xi)=0$. \end{thm}

-\begin{proof} We have $AT(M,\xi)\le AT(N,\xi|_{N})=0$ by Theorem~\ref{thm:ineq} and Proposition~\ref{prop:ot}. \end{proof}
+\begin{proof} We have $\AT(M,\xi)\le \AT(N,\xi|_{N})=0$ by Theorem~\ref{thm:ineq} and Proposition~\ref{prop:ot}. \end{proof}

 We now consider the case when $(M,\xi)$ has Giroux $2\pi$-torsion.
 Recall that a contact manifold $(M,\xi)$ has $2\pi$-torsion if it admits an embedding

 The boundary of $(M_{2\pi},\eta_{2\pi})$ is not convex.
 However, as in \cite[Lemma~5]{key-5}, if it embeds in $(M,\xi)$, then there exist small $\epsilon_0$, $\epsilon_1 >0$ such that the slightly extended domain